Midwife in the Tire Swing

 “Hello.
 I am here.”
 Ian Emory says this from far below; it is not a question.
 He is six years old.

 “You are there.
 And I am here,” says Elliot from the top of his 40-foot extension ladder.
 “Don’t offer to help.
 You’ll only get in the way.
 I will fall and die.
 Then where would we be?”
 When Elliot was home and about the house, he made himself too busy for questions from Ian.
 The hurt of his cold empty bed, the distant remove of his bride Philomena, made the presence of the child of their—his—brief passion unbearable.
 Elliot had no answers, for to answer the child would be to embrace humiliation.
 Ian was ignored.
-Elliot Hobart was deep with his guttering and downspouts.
+Elliot Hobart is deep with guttering and downspouts.
 Ian Emory has only asked if he could watch.

 “Elliot was good around the house,” said Lucy, “a putterer.
 He mowed the lawn, planted hollyhocks and kept the gutters cleaned out.
 He puttered with Philomena and got you.
 He split wood and went to work in town.
 It was the gutters that finished him though, your father.”